External Fellowships and Scholarships

 Institutes (S2I2) to focus on the establishment of long-term hubs of excellence in software infrastructure and technologies, which will serve a research community of substantial size and disciplinary breadth.
 This solicitation includes SSE and SSI awards only.
 S2I2 awards will be competed in a separate solicitation.

 Spencer Foundation Dissertation Fellowships

 The Dissertation Fellowship Program seeks to encourage a new generation of scholars from a wide range of disciplines and professional fields to undertake research relevant to the improvement of education.
-These $25,000 fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, or practice of formal or informal education anywhere in the world.
-This highly competitive program aims to identify the most talented researchers conducting dissertation research related to education.
-Like all Spencer Foundation programs, the Dissertation Fellowship program receives many more applications than it can fund.
+These $27,500 fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, or practice of formal or informal education anywhere around the world.
+Fellows will also attend professional development retreats and receive mentorship from NAEd members and other senior scholars in their field.
+This highly competitive program aims to identify the most talented emerging researchers conducting dissertation research related to education.

 The Thomas R. Pickering Foreign Affairs Fellowship program encourages the application of members of groups historically under-represented in the Foreign Service of the U.S. Department of State and those with financial need.
 The fellowship provides financial support towards the completion of a Master's degree and professional development training.
 Upon completion of the degree, recipients have a service commitment to work as a U.S. Department of State Foreign Service Officer.